 Solar farm planned for 17-acre site in central Indiana

-Workers place panels at a new solar park at the old Continental Steel site at the corner of Park & Markland avenues in Kokomo GREENFIELD, Ind. - Officials expect work to start this spring on construction of a 17-acre solar farm in the central Indiana city of Greenfield.
+Officials expect work to start this spring on construction of a 17-acre solar farm in the central Indiana city of Greenfield.
+City officials have finalized the sale of the property to the Indiana Municipal Power Agency.

 Comments